apify/apify-docs/sources/academy/webscraping/scraping_basics_python/07_extracting_data.md

 It's because some products have variants with different prices.
 Later in the course we'll get to crawling, i.e. following links and scraping data from more than just one page.
 That will allow us to get exact prices for all the products, but for now let's extract just what's in the listing.

 Ideally we'd go and discuss the problem with those who are about to use the resulting data.
 For their purposes, is the fact that some prices are just minimum prices important?
 What would be the most useful representation of the range for them?
-Maybe they'd tell us that it's okay if we just remove the `From` prefix!
+Maybe they'd tell us that it's okay if we just remove the `From` prefix?

 ```py
 price_text = product.select_one(".price").contents[-1]